 Photo: Alberto Morales

 The first big moment in Yessica Borroto’s career came unexpectedly.
-In 2016, the Channel brand was going to present its 2016-2017 Cruise collection at the iconic Prado in Havana.
+In 2016, the Chanel brand was going to present its 2016-2017 Cruise collection at the iconic Prado in Havana.
 She attended a casting that was made with photos of the models, but to the surprise of many, she was not among the finalists.

 “For me, I had to be part of that historic moment in Cuba in some way, so even if I was not among the finalists, I went to the casting for hostesses, the models who welcome the guests at the event.
 They did accept me for that position.
 When they saw me walking, the event director who worked with Karl Lagerfeld asked me if I wanted to be part of the catwalk, and I finally got in.
 At first, I was very nervous, it was a dream for me, but Karl approached me and told me to relax and just walk like a Cuban would walk at the Prado ”.

-According to Yessica, the Channel fashion show opened the doors to many Cuban brands like Clandestina and Prieto’s Style, with which she later worked.
+According to Yessica, the Chanel fashion show opened the doors to many Cuban brands like Clandestina and Prieto’s Style, with which she later worked.
 Her career was further consolidated as she also modeled for Puma, Dey, Brownsshoes, and Lambertz.

 Yessica Borroto’s Style